fax4ever/RHDH-templates/README.md

 - Access to a running RHDH instance
   👉 [https://redhat-developer-hub-openshift-gitops.apps.gpu.osdu.opdev.io](https://redhat-developer-hub-openshift-gitops.apps.gpu.osdu.opdev.io)
 - Access to GitHub and permission to use the `RHEcosystemAppEng/RHDH-templates` repository

-To use Hugging Face, a token must be securely provided.
+- To use **Hugging Face**, a token must be securely provided.
 You can do this with or without Vault:

 ---